lurchmath/lurch-desktop-deprecated/docs/bugs-and-enhancements.md

    The bug just mentioned has since been closed, and suggests that it may have been fixed in TinyMCE 4.x; check to see.

-### Other

- * In the Lean example app, `termGroupToCode` uses `contentsAsText`, which ignores paragraph breaks, as if they were not whitespace; this is problematic.
-Use `contentAsCode` instead.

 ## Enhancements

 ### MathQuill parsing